Redcraft-development-team/Redcraft-Proxy-2.0/README.md

 Redcraft-Proxy 2.0
 =======================

-Redcraft Proxy is a fork of Travertine which add needed features to Travertine to make redcraft proxy system functioning
+Redcraft Proxy 2.0 is a fork of Travertine which add needed features to Travertine to make redcraft proxy system functioning.

+and Redcraft Proxy 1.0 is a private Bungeecord Fork

 Travertine
 =========